bobbobbio/come_boy/README.md

 ## Emulator
 `come_boy [PATH-TO-ROM]`

+Limited joypad support available.
+Use arrow keys + z, x, tab, enter.

 # License
 MIT License

-Copyright (c) 2017 Remi Bernotavicius
+Copyright (c) 2016-2019 Remi Bernotavicius

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal